View Juliane's publications via Google Scholar.

 Researcher biography

-Dr Juliane Wolf is a microalgae specialist and manages the Centre for Solar Biotechnology (CSB) Pilot Plant.
+Dr Juliane Wolf is a microalgae specialist and manages the Centre for Solar Biotechnology (CSB) Pilot Plant since 2020.
 Her research focus is on the development of high-efficiency microalgae production systems and automated robotic screening systems.
-Her work has played an integral role in the establishment of the Centre for Solar Biotechnology (CSB) for wich she provides scientific expertise in bioprocess engineering (bioreactor scale up and operation, process design and development), biology (bio-prospecting, optimisation of culturing and production conditions, physiology) and biochemistry (proteomics and molecular biology).
-Her research drives the development of high-throughput screening assays for the optimisation of nutrients, light and temperature which are critical to the production of photosynthetic microorganisms.
-More recently her projects focus on the integration of microalgae biotechnologies into industries that support a circular bioeconomy by building new comprehensive techno-economic and life-cycle analysis platforms.
+Her work has played an integral role in the establishment of the Centre for Solar Biotechnology (CSB) for which she provides scientific expertise in bioprocess engineering (bioreactor scale up and operation, process design and development), biology (bio-prospecting, optimisation of culturing and production conditions, physiology) and biochemistry.
+Her research drives the development of high-throughput screening assays for the optimisation of nutrients, light and temperature which are critical to up-scaling the production of photosynthetic microorganisms.
+Her projects focus on the integration of microalgae biotechnologies into industries that support a circular bioeconomy by building comprehensive techno-economic and life-cycle analysis platforms.
+Another focus area is the design of SMART process automation strategies for microalgae production concepts, leading interdisciplinary teams to drive the development of data-driven models (incl. machine learning techniques) to optimise process design and control to build digital twins.